lengfeld/subpatch/website/exp/design.md

 (**DD1**): written in python3 (but open for a port to another language later if successful)

 * [+] faster iteration speed
-* [+] easier deployment/install for users of subpatch. python runs everywhere.
+* [+] Easier deployment/install for users of subpatch. python runs everywhere.
-* [+] programming language that I know really good and written a lot of code already.
+* [+] Programming language that I know really good and written a lot of code already.

 (**DD2**): config file format is `git-config`